cr0manty/Currency-Exchange/README.md

 Commands to bot:

 /start - sed to launch a bot, as well as indicate initial information.<br>
-/add - to add currency to bot features.<br>
+/add - add currency to bot features.<br>
-/know - - to display all known currencies to bot.<br>
+/know - display all known currencies to bot.<br>

 Inline mode - the ability to use the bot not only inside the chat with him, but also beyond.